Tina-Bu/ding/README.md

 ## Future Work

+- Make available on conda
 - Support other audio formats besides mp3
 - Support text to speech alerts
 - Integrate with `pync` to send MacOS notifications
 - Local ding for jobs running on remote machines
-- Make available on conda

 ## Inspirations <a name="inspirations"></a>

 I always wanted a Python package that notifies me with a ding when my code completes so I can go about doing other work in the meantime.
 I couldn't really find one after quite some research so I decided to create `dingpy` for myself.
 And hopefully it will be helpful to you as well.
 That being said, if most of your work happens in the terminal or if you prefer to have a pop-up MacOS notification than an audible alarm, do checkout the projects below:

-- [`pync`](https://pypi.org/project/pync/) a Python wrapper to send MacOS notifications (Mac only) (it claims to offer sound notification as well but I couldn't make it work)
+- [`pync`](https://pypi.org/project/pync/) a Python package to send MacOS notifications (Mac only) (it claims to offer sound notification with the pop-up notification but I couldn't make it work)
-- [`ding`](https://github.com/xxv/ding/) a CLI alarm tool for local and remote jobs (it seems to me that you will have to provide your own alarm audio file, you will also need to keep a terminal open running this code at all times, it's not a python package that you can import)
+- [`ding`](https://github.com/xxv/ding/) a CLI alarm tool for local and remote jobs (it seems that you will have to provide your own alarm audio file and keep a terminal open running this code the whole time for the alarm to work. not a python package that can be imported)
-- [`woof`](https://github.com/msbarry/woof) a set of CLI tools to send notifications (options: music, growl notification, text message, tweet, twitter DM, email, and text-to-speech) (Mac only) (have to save alarm audio locally and modify bash profile, only works in the terminal)
+- [`woof`](https://github.com/msbarry/woof) a set of CLI tools to send notifications (options: music, growl notification, text message, tweet, twitter DM, email, and text-to-speech) (Mac only) (have to save alarm audio locally and modify bash profile to set proper paths, only works in the terminal)
 - [`notify2`](https://bitbucket.org/takluyver/pynotify2/src) a Python package that sends a MacOS notification (seems not maintained, after installation I got import error for `dbus` and wasn't able to install `dbus` properlly to test it out)